humdeum/rom-scripts/README.md

-# a few matlab sctipts to generate vhdl roms
+# A few Matlab scripts to generate VHDL roms